Study of Training Dynamics for Memory-Constrained Fine-Tuning

 \subsection{Layers RGN Behavior}

-Using a MobileNetV2 fine-tuned on CIFAR-10 as our case study, Fig.~\ref{fig:layer_norm} illustrates how reweighting transforms the importance profile across network layers.
+Fig.~\ref{fig:layer_norm} illustrates how reweighting transforms the importance profile across network layers.
 Fig.~\ref{fig:subimRawNorm} shows the raw gradient norm cumulated over training epochs, while Fig.~\ref{fig:subimReweightedNorm} presents the corresponding reweighted values after accounting for channel memory costs (shown on a logarithmic scale in Fig.~\ref{fig:subimChannelMemoryCost}).
-In Fig.~\ref{fig:subimReweightedNorm}, we observe that some layers stand out in terms of cumulated $\text{RGN}$ compared to others, namely the depthwise and the second point-wise layers of the blocks closer to the output.\\

-With this observation and the knowledge that such topology is shared between downstream tasks and over time, we deduce that we can freeze a-priori a certain subset of layers as they provide a negligible contribution to the convergence of the network.
+In Fig.~\ref{fig:subimReweightedNorm}, we observe that some layers stand out in terms of cumulated $\text{RGN}$ compared to others, namely the depthwise and the second point-wise layers of the blocks closer to the output.\\ With this observation and the knowledge that such topology is shared between downstream tasks and over time, we deduce that we can freeze a-priori a certain subset of layers as they provide a negligible contribution to the convergence of the network.
 To illustrate this point, we plot in Fig.~\ref{fig:layer_cumul_contr} the evolution of cumulative $\text{RGN}$ (expressed as a percentage of total network $\text{RGN}$) with respect to the number of layers considered (layers ranked in descending order of $\text{RGN}$).

 We observe that for each network, half of the total network $\text{RGN}$ is contained within less than a quarter of the layers and half of the layers correspond to more than $90\%$ of the total $\text{RGN}$.